martinpllu/sst-agent-setup/README.md

 - Tested mainly with Claude Sonnet 4 which has good knowledge of SST v3.
 - See https://github.com/sst/sst/issues/5885
+- In env.sh you may want to configure an AWS user with [ReadOnlyAccess](https://docs.aws.amazon.com/aws-managed-policy/latest/reference/ReadOnlyAccess.html) and/or add 'aws' to the command Deny List (Cursor Settings -> Chat) so that aws commands aren't run without user approval.

 ## Why not use an MCP server?